 As we age, most adults experience at least some mental or physical decline, both of which need to be taken into account when delivering care via teleconferencing or video conferencing.
 This decline can include reductions in sensory or motor function, such that they have trouble seeing, holding, or hearing devices.
 It can also include a decline in cognitive function impacting memory, reasoning, and multitasking.

 Delivering a platform which provides true ease of use is absolutely critical to ensuring that care delivered to older adults via telemedicine is successful.

 The second group of challenges generally relate to the country’s IT infrastructure, namely broadband internet access to poorer areas and rural areas.
 The Center for Healthcare Strategies estimated last year that 90 percent of urban areas have access to broadband, while 75 percent of non-urban areas do.
 That’s a good start, but unfortunately it is usually the poor and rural areas where lack of broadband and chronic, long-term care management intersect the most.

 Fortunately, billions in pandemic-era federal dollars are on their way toward alleviating this problem, including money specifically earmarked to strengthen internet access for healthcare organizations looking to expand telehealth programs for underserved populations.

 In order to address the first set of challenges, however, healthcare organizations are deploying a number of strategies.

-Strategies for Making Telehealth Work for Seniors
+Making Telehealth Work for All Adults

 In 2020, researchers Umar Ikram, Susanna Gallani, Jose F. Figueroa, and Thomas W. Feeley called up four healthcare groups to ask them about the strategies they used to transition care delivery to telehealth during the COVID-19 pandemic.
 All four organizations predominantly served older populations, and, notably, all four organizations participated in Medicare Advantage, a capitation, value-based care payment system.